agoric-labs/PlaygroundVat/docs/vat-basedir.md

 * `input-transcript` (optional): if present, each line will delivered as a synthetic inbound message at startup, to reconstruct the vat's previous state.
-* `source/index.js`: the initial occupant of the Vat.
-This should be an ES6-style module, exporting function names like `foo` and `bar`.
-These will be exposed as if they were methods on a root object.
+* `source/index.js`: the initial code to be executed inside the Vat.
+This should be an ES6-style module, exporting a default function which returns the "root object".
 * `root-sturdyref`: a sturdyref for the root object.
-Invoking the `foo` method on this object will run the `foo()` function exported by `source/index.js`.
+Invoking the `foo` method on this object will run the `foo()` method of the object returned by the default function exported by `source/index.js`.
+* `argv.json`: this defines the arguments available to the initial code.

 In addition, `BASEDIR/locator` is used to locate connection hints for other Hosts by computing a value named `$LOCATORDIR`.
 If `BASEDIR/locator` is a